 Sophos Central Firewall Manager maintenance scheduled for April 2nd, starting at 3:30am EDT.
 More info available here.

-This article provides answers to frequently asked questions (FAQs) regarding the new installer for Sophos Central Endpoint.
+This knowledge base article provides answers to frequently asked questions (FAQs) regarding the new installer for Sophos Central Endpoint.

 The following sections are covered:

 Applies to the following Sophos products and versions Central Windows Endpoint 10.8.1Central Windows Endpoint Intercept X 2.0.0Central Windows Device Encryption 1.3.90

 The new installer works on Windows Vista onwards and Server 2008 onwards.
 The Thin Installer is only for use on Windows Endpoints, the Thin Installer is currently not available for Mac OS X. It offers a number of improvements:

 The old installer executable is SophosInstall.exe with a size of 25 MB.
 Sophos AutoUpdate and the Sophos Management Communication components were packed into the executable.
 The downloaded installer was only valid for a period of 90 days.

 The new installer executable is SophosSetup.exe with a size of 1.4 MB and has two stages.
 Stage 1 is what is downloaded from the Central and contains just a limited set of information like Management Communications System (MCS) server instance it connects to, a registration token and where to get the stage 2 installer.
 This is why the 90 day lifespan can be removed as the stage 1 installer is just a small downloader that always gets the latest available stage 2 files.
 Stage 2 is used to download and install the latest version available either from Sophos directly or from the closest Update Cache available.